bxparks/AceCRC/README.md

 Between the CRC-16-CCITT and CRC-32 algorithms, if we look at the `_nibble` variants, there is very little difference in flash size and CPU speed, even on 8-bit processors.
 On 32-bit processors, the CRC-32 is actually faster.
-The advantage of CRC-32 over CRC-16-CCITT is that 32 bits will be able to detected far more errors than 16 bits.
+The advantage of CRC-32 over CRC-16-CCITT is that 32 bits will be able to detect longer sequences of errors than 16 bits.

 The `nibblem` variant is the same as the `nibble` variant on all processors except for AVR (small speed improvement) and ESP8266 (1.9X-2.7X speed